-Sales revenue does not necessarily equal cash-inflows.
+Sales revenue does not necessarily equal cash inflows.
 Revenues from sales transactions are taken at the time the company has performed the relevant service, even if the customer has not yet paid.
 Costs are not necessarily equal to cash-outflows.
-Costs are recognized when use of assets occurs, regardless of whether payment is made at that time.
+Costs are recognized when assets are used, regardless of whether payment is made at that time.

-3 Profit versus Cash Flow
+4 Profit versus Cash Flow